 a change of clothes

 a notebook, to take notes and record what you've learned.
-(It makes the first couple of weeks A LOT easier)
+(It makes the first couple of classes A LOT easier)

 A light shell jacket or fleece, as conditions on the water can change quickly.

 Students will be on the water as much as possible